DiegoAraque21/e-commerce/README.md

 # E-commerce

-The app was deployed in railway, you can visit the site here: https://web-production-c42f.up.railway.app/
+The app was previously deployed on herkou.
+Because they are removing the free tier, I'm currently exploring other options to host this app for free.

 A simple shop site, where you can add products to your cart and order them.
 Also you can add the products you want to sell, and they would be able to everyone.
 To get acces to all the fetaures, you should login.